 I’ve spent so many years buying them, at all prices, and learning what to look for in a good chestnut and what to avoid in the bad, that I generally decide whether they are worth buying on sight alone.
 For me, a good Chestnut should be plump, the skin intact and without any scabs that indicate that a pesky little bug has gotten to it, and generally have a shiny skin, though some perfectly good ones are more matte in appearance, but I avoid any that seem mouldy.
 I pick one or two different Chestnuts up and give them a little squeeze to make sure that they are full inside and that the flesh has not dried out, the skin will give if it has and it will feel brittle to the touch and may even crack when minor pressure is applied to the chestnut.
 No matter how careful you are when buying Chestnuts, there will always be some that are spoiled and not worth eating, that just goes with the territory, but taking a couple minutes to assess the overall condition of the batch of Chestnuts is well worth the little time it takes, you greatly reduce the chances of getting a batch of nuts that are completely a waste of money.

-If cooking them out on a BBQ, turn the burners onto high and let it warm up while you prep your nuts for roasting, then just toss them onto the grill, and go back every few minutes to give them a turn and move them around so they don’t burn on one side, adjust the heat as you see fit and use your own judgement as to when you think they look done.
+If cooking them out on a BBQ, turn the burners onto high and let it warm up while you prep your nuts for roasting, cutting an “x” into the skins, then just toss them onto the grill, and go back every few minutes to give them a turn and move them around so they don’t burn on one side, adjust the heat as you see fit and use your own judgement as to when you think they look done.
 On a good BBQ, with good heat, it should take roughly 15-20 minutes to cook them through, keep an eye on them along the way since all BBQ are different, it may take less time or more depending on yours.
 I’m assuming your Chestnuts are large enough to not slip through the BBQ grills, if they aren’t then you’ll have to come up with some way to keep them from falling through, some tinfoil or a vegetable basket made for the BBQ can work just fine.

 If you are cooking them in a regular oven, preheat to 350F, prep the nuts by cutting the “X” into the skin, use a baking sheet to bake them on and leave them to cook in the oven for around 30-35 minutes, check on them now and then to make sure they’re not burning, I generally find that 30-35 minutes is enough to cook them through, use your own judgement with yours as everyone’s oven is different.